Chart Color Schemes

 Lenah Valley - Mount Stuart has seen population growth performance typically on par with national averages when looking at short and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimates by age group, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Based on projected demographic shifts, Lenah Valley - Mount Stuart is expected to increase by 531 persons to 2041, reflecting an overall increase of 4.9% over the 17-year period.
+For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using a weighted aggregation method from LGA to SA2 levels.
+Considering projected demographic shifts, Lenah Valley - Mount Stuart is expected to increase by 531 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 4.8% over the 17-year period.

 Frequently Asked Questions - Population